jundalisay/superbnetlify/content/en/social/economics/principles/part-1/chapter-03b.md

-### Basic Universal Revenue
+### Basic Points Revenue

-On a personal level, the point-debts are called <!-- implemented through --> 'Basic Universal Revenue' or BUR.
-It will convert anyone's productivity into points which can be exchanged for food or other basic needs.
+The points are very useful during crises.
+During personal crises, the points manifest as 'Basic Points Revenue' or BPR.
+It will convert anyone's productivity into points which can be exchanged for food or other basic needs to get through a crisis.

 This is similar to how the Inca established a nonmonetary economy using strings called *quipu* that represented an amount of food in the granary.

 {{< img src="https://sorasystem.sirv.com/photos/quipu.jpg" cap="Adam Smith cited the Inca and Mongol civilizations as proof that large economies do not need currency to survive.
 The Inca used strings to represent food assets stored in community-granaries which were then traded for military service.
 Instead of strings, we use points.
 Instead of granaries, we use community hubs" alt="Quipu strings" >}}

 A donor can jumpstart the economy by giving food to the poor in exchange for points which the donor can claim through the labor or produce of the poor.
 For example, if the donor is the government, then:
 - it can provide food for the relief of the poor